Josep Rovira i Canals: Political career

 Josep Rovira i Canals was born into a working-class family, he began working as a bricklayer at the age of 13.
 Refusing to participate in the Rif War, he defected and went into exile in France.
 There he met Francesc Macià, with whom he collaborated in the preparation of the plot of Prats de Molló, organized in 1926 by Estat Català.

 He returned to Catalunya where his political ideology evolved into revolutionary socialism, so after briefly serving in the Catalan State-Proletarian Party, in January 1933 he joined the Workers and Peasants' Bloc (BOC), led by Joaquín Maurín.
 In April 1934 he was elected a member of its executive committee.

-At that time he was also one of the main organizers of the Popular Encyclopedic Athenaeum of Barcelona.
+At that time he was also one of the main organizers of the Ateneu Enciclopèdic Popular of Barcelona.
 In this center, he met the BOC activist María Manonelles, who became his partner.
 In 1934 he was in charge of the direction of the weekly "L’Hora", and in October he developed a broad activity at the head of the BOC Action Groups during the Revolution of 1934.
 In September 1935 the BOC merged with the Communist Left of Spain, giving rise to the Workers' Party of Marxist Unification (Partido Obrero de Unificación Marxista, POUM), of which Rovira became a member of the executive committee.